se-edu/se-book/errorHandling/defensiveProgramming/referentialIntegrity/q-essay-minesweeper.md

 <panel header="{{ icon_Q_A }} Implement `Player` and `Region`">
 <question has-input="true">

-Imagine that we now support the following feature in our Minesweeper game.
+Imagine that you now support the following feature in our Minesweeper game.

 <box>